shvchk/edge-please/README.md

   irm https://github.com/shvchk/edge-please/raw/main/edge-please.reg -OutFile ~/Downloads/edge-please.reg
   ```

-- Inspect it, change or remove what you don't like
+- Inspect it, optionally edit it to your liking

-  Every setting has a description and a link to official docs
+  By default, ~15 recommended settings are enabled.
+If you are fine with that, go to the next step.
+If you want more, Optional settings section has more than 50 settings that you can change.
+Every setting has a description and a link to official docs.

 - Run it